QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 $$ (eq:hugo3)
 %EQN hugo3

-The first-order condition for this problem is
+The first-order condition for a maximum is

 $$
 \beta p'(a) \left[V^e - V^u \right] \leq 1 ,